reviczky/northumbria/modules/governance/report.md

 Every business is different, its board a different direction for doing business and this organisations appetite has been defined as taking higher stakes on Financial and Legal risk but less on Reputational, Operational and Health and Safety risks.
 The more risk is accepted the greater the profits can be and on the counterside the losses as well. \par

-Generally, in order to look at the different approaches for data classification, risk assessment, risk evaluation and risk impact and the output of a risk treatment plan in order to assure information assurance, it has to be looked at what methotologies, frameworks and industry standards are available alongside with the organisations current implementation.
+Generally, in order to look at the different approaches for data classification, risk assessment, risk evaluation and risk impact and the output of a risk treatment plan in order to assure information assurance, it has to be looked at what methodologies, frameworks and industry standards are available alongside with the organisations current implementation.
 For that, the research focused on the \infull{NIST} and \infull{ISF} with elements of the currently implemented \infull{COBIT} framework.
 From this a specific methodology was developed, modifying and adjusting the found tools and techniques to suit and align to the enterprise's needs. \par

 \blank[line]